tytydraco/yessleep/out/If_You_Bought_a_Cast_Iron_Skillet_From_Goodwill_Recently_Please_Dont_Use_It.md

 And there were other things too.
 I convinced my best friend Susie to finally re-enroll in school and finish her degree with some lamb chops.
 I persuaded Josh’s sister to finally leave her cheating husband with pan-seared wings.
 I even got old Cousin Tina to lay off the sauce with the almighty power of home fries, surely saving her liver.
 I was helping people, and they didn’t have to know it.
 What the hell would you do if you were given this kind of power?

 There were some slightly more selfish things too, I admit.
-Like inclining my neighbor to keep his tree branches trimmed neatly to his side of the fence with a mac and cheese casserole at his doorstep, or swaying that city council to vote to install streetlights on our road after leaving a Dutch baby in the City Hall kitchenette.
+Like inclining my neighbor to keep his tree branches trimmed neatly to his side of the fence with a mac and cheese casserole at his doorstep, or swaying the city council to vote to install streetlights on our road after leaving a Dutch baby in the City Hall kitchenette.

 All I had to do was keep Josh washing the pan.
 He’s always been a great partner: happy to help around the house whenever needed.
 At first I assumed he figured I had anxiety about messing up my own piece of Nana’s legacy, but after a week of cleaning it every day, he started asking questions.
 I didn’t have time to cook for us *too*, so I was asking him to both manage dinner and do dishes, which was a big no-no. Without answering any of his questions, I agreed I’d step up and take charge of dinner every night, as long as he could keep doing the dishes. *All* of the dishes.